borjapetit/2022_firingcosts/README.md

 In both **Experiment 1** and **Experiment 2** the program calls <c>GNUplot</c> to generate some graphs illustrating the differences in average growth rates and innovation volatility for each value of the firing cost parameter.

-**Experiment `n`** constructs a grid of points for the firing cost parameters ranging from 0 to twice the baseline value and solves three economies (general equilibrium, partial equilibrium, and general equilibrium with innovation choices from frictionless economy) for value of the firing cost parameter.
-After computing these results, the program will call `GNUplot` to generate the graphs included in appendix of the paper.
-If you do not have `GNUplot` installed, the program will return an error, but the results will be saved in a number of text files so you can use other softwares to generate the graphs.
+**Experiment `n`** constructs a grid of points for the firing cost parameters ranging from 0 to twice the baseline value and solves three economies (general equilibrium, partial equilibrium, and general equilibrium with innovation choices from frictionless economy) for each value of the firing cost parameter.
+After computing these results, the program calls `GNUplot` to generate the graphs included the in appendix of the paper.
+If you do not have `GNUplot` installed, the program will return an error, but the results will be saved in a number of text files so you can use other software to generate the graphs.

 ## Calibration